 Over the past two decades, the scope of management of many fisheries worldwide has broadened to include the impacts of fishing on non-target species in particular, and the ecosystem more broadly.
 This ecosystem approach to fisheries management (EAFM) is important for maintaining the integrity and productivity of ecosystems while maximizing the utilization of commercially-important fisheries resources, but also ecosystem services that provide social, cultural and economic benefits to society.
 In response to the increasing interest in EAFM by the IATTC with the adoption of the Antigua Convention, the staff has presented an Ecosystem Considerations report since 2003 with information on non-target species and on the effect of the fishery on the ecosystem, and to describe how ecosystem research can contribute to management advice and the decision-making process.
 It also describes some important recent advances in research related to assessing ecological impacts of fishing and the environment on the eastern Pacific Ocean (EPO) ecosystem and its associated species.
-Specifically, information presented herein includes: (1) fisheries interactions (e.g., incidental catches of non-target species, generally termed "bycatch", by broad taxonomic groups i.e., marine mammals, sea turtles, seabirds, elasmobranchs and teleosts), (2) a broad overview of the physical environment including short- (e.g., El Niño Southern Oscillation conditions) and long-term (e.g., Pacific Decadal Oscillation) environmental indicators, (3) tools for identifying potentially vulnerable species (e.g., the Ecological Assessment of Sustainable Impacts of Fisheries (EASI-Fish)), (4) ecosystem dynamics assessed through an eastern tropical Pacific Ocean (ETP) ecosystem model and corresponding ecological indicators, and (5) future developments for ecological research in the EPO to continue to guide science-based advice to the IATTC.
+Specifically, information presented herein includes: (1) fisheries interactions (e.g., incidental catches of non-target species, generally termed "bycatch", by broad taxonomic groups i.e., marine mammals, sea turtles, seabirds, elasmobranchs and teleosts), (2) a broad overview of the physical environment including short and medium- (e.g., El Niño Southern Oscillation conditions) and long-term (e.g., Pacific Decadal Oscillation) environmental indicators, (3) tools for identifying potentially vulnerable species (e.g., the Ecological Assessment of Sustainable Impacts of Fisheries (EASI-Fish)), (4) ecosystem dynamics assessed through an eastern tropical Pacific Ocean (ETP) ecosystem model and corresponding ecological indicators, and (5) future developments for ecological research in the EPO to continue to guide science-based advice to the IATTC.
 It is important to note that data availability is poor for many bycatch taxa caught by fisheries other than the large vessel purse-seine fishery (class 6, >363 t), which has 100% observer coverage, such as the industrial longline fishery having a mandate of at least 5% observer coverage.
 Biological data is also lacking for many of these same species.
 This paucity in data has long been recognized by the staff (e.g., see SAC-07-INF C(d), SAC-08-07b, SAC-10 INF-B).
-Consequently, recommendations by the staff for improvements in data collection and submission are underway (e.g., see WSDAT-01 and SAC-14 INF-Q on longline data improvements, biological sampling (SAC-14 INF-J) and drafting an interim list of shark species under the purview of the IATTC (SAC-15-09)), which, if supported by the IATTC, will facilitate progress of science-based advice for guiding and implementing EAFM.
-Furthermore, a proposal to restructure the Ecosystem Considerations report into two ecosystem-advice products; an indicator-based ecosystem report card ("EcoCard") and a complementary Ecosystem Status Assessment is presented in EB-02-02 to improve IATTC's communication of ecosystem status.
+Consequently, recommendations by the staff for improvements in data collection and submission are underway.
+These include data improvement workshops (e.g., "industrial longline" (see WSDAT-01, WSDAT-01-RPT); "small purse-seine vessels" i.e., ≤363 t (see WSDAT-02, WSDAT-02-RPT) and a compilation of updated recommendations for both fisheries based on participant feedback (SAC-16 INF-O)), a proposed biological sampling project (SAC-14 INF-J) and a list of ray species under the purview of the IATTC (SAC-16-08).
+The latter, similar to what was supported by the IATTC for sharks (see Resolution C-24-05), is expected to facilitate progress of science-based advice for guiding and implementing EAFM.
+Furthermore, updates to the proposal to restructure the Ecosystem Considerations report into two ecosystem-advice products (presented in EB-02-02): an indicator-based ecosystem report card ("EcoCard") and a complementary Ecosystem Status Assessment are presented in EB-03-04 to improve IATTC's communication of ecosystem status.